 Admiralty and maritime law is one of the oldest sources of US common law.
 The Constitution extends admiralty jurisdiction to federal courts and provides that Congress may pass legislation in this field.
 There are four main sources of admiralty law: general maritime law, federal statutes, international agreements and state law when not pre-empted.

 The primary source of admiralty law is judge-made general maritime law.
 This is a body of principles, rules, customs and concepts that have been developed over time by the federal courts.
 In addition to the federal judiciary, Congress can exercise its constitutional powers to enact legislation governing maritime issues such as death on the high seas, seafarers' rights and workers' compensation.
 These enactments often pre-empt the general maritime law and courts will conform to the will of Congress in these areas.

 The United States is a party to a number of significant international conventions, such as:

 There is a large body of federal law that governs maritime activities.
 Statutes such as the Carriage of Goods by Sea Act (COGSA), the Jones Act, the Shipowner's Limitation of Liability Act, the Oil Pollution Act and the Clean Water Act cut across a wide area of maritime activity.
-Federal regulators such as the US Coast Guard (USCG), Customs and Border Protection, and the Federal Maritime Commission play a significant role in regulating maritime commerce.
+Federal regulators such as the US Coast Guard (USCG), Customs and Border Protection, and the Federal Maritime Commission have a significant role in regulating maritime commerce.

 Federal maritime law strives for uniformity given its unique environment.
 However, when there is not a federal rule that pre-empts an area, state law is often applied by maritime courts.
 For example, marine insurance is governed by state law.
 In some instances, activities that appear to be maritime in nature, such as shipbuilding, are in fact governed by state law.